freenas/freenas-docs/userguide/system.rst

   for including configuration files or screenshots of any errors or tracebacks.

-Once you have finished completing the fields, click the :guilabel:`Submit` button to automatically generate and upload the report to https://redmine.ixsystems.com/projects/freenas/issues.
+After completing the fields, click the :guilabel:`Submit` button to automatically generate and upload the report to https://redmine.ixsystems.com/projects/freenas/issues.
 A pop-up menu provides a clickable URL so to view status or add